C1 Business Higher (BEC Higher)

 You can download an example of Reading Part Three here.

 Guide to the Task

-This look like it s a standard “old fashioned” style reading comprehension where you read the text and then choose the correct answer!
+This looks like it’s a standard “old-fashioned” style reading comprehension where you read the text and then choose the correct answer!

 No, you don’t.
-You are modern and you don’t have to be standard either.
 I can read fast in English.
 It is my language and usually when I read I can absorb the information quickly because I know about the subject in advance.
 Also, I don’t have to answer questions about the text after I finish reading and I don’t have a time limit.
 This is not the case for you, so it is not necessary or useful to read the text first.

 Read the context.
 The context sentence is given as part of the task instructions.

 Read the question sentences only.
 Don’t read the A B C D options at the moment (remember, three of them are wrong!)

 Highlight the keywords.
 These are words which explain the topic of the sentence and will help you find the answer in the text.
 They are also the words which help you decide on the answer.
 This is easy and quick to do.

 The writer says that a good sales strategy is mainly about

 Then the keywords are good sales strategy, mainly.